 Food & Diet Requirements

-Himalayan cats are generally easy keepers and will thrive on a high-quality food with meat protein as the first ingredient.
+Himalayan cats are generally easy keepers and will thrive on high-quality food with meat protein as the first ingredient.
 Due to their flat faces, they can have difficulty eating some shapes of kibble, so check that your cat isn’t leaving excessive amounts of food and still seeming hungry.
-You can buy specialist kibble shaped to be easy to eat for cats with flat faces, like Himalayans and Persians.
+You can buy kibble shaped to be easy to eat for cats with flat faces, like Himalayans and Persians.

-Due to their long coat, they may be more prone to developing hairballs than some other breeds.
+Due to their long coat, they may be more prone to developing hairballs than other breeds.
 Ensuring that your cat’s food has enough fiber can help reduce the likelihood of hairballs becoming a problem, as can maintaining a regular grooming regime.

-Himalayans are quite placid and spend the majority of their time chilling out and napping.
+Himalayans are quite calm and spend the majority of their time chilling out and napping.
 They are prone to sudden explosive bursts of energy, where they will suddenly get the zoomies or decide to chase their toys, but this will only last a few moments before the urge to take a nap overcomes them once more!

-This means the Himalayan is more than happy to relax at home while you’re out at work, but you may need to encourage your cat to get more exercise if they’re starting to put on weight.
+The Himalayan is more than happy to relax at home while you’re out at work, but you may need to encourage your cat to get more exercise if they’re starting to put on weight.
 Your veterinarian will be able to show you how to assess your cat’s body condition, and if they’re heavier than recommended, you may need to adjust their diet or encourage them to exercise.